MitchellV3/INTP-362-Blog-2/README.md

 ![Electron App Result](./img/result1.png)

 This was essentially a shortened version of the [Official Electron Tutorial](https://www.electronjs.org/docs/tutorial/tutorial-first-app).
 Check it out if you want to learn more about the basics of Electron.

+## Finally, how do I package my app?

+The last step of the Electron app development is packaging.
+There are a few different ways to package an Electron app.
+The most common ways are using the `electron-packager` `electron-builder` or `electron-forge` modules.

+Personally I prefer `electron-builder` but they are all very similar in functionality.
+Packaging is very simple and straightforward.

+For `electron-builder` specifically, you can start by installing it as a global npm package using:

+`npm i -g electron-builder`

+Then, all you need to do is use the following command in the root project directory:

+`electron-builder -wml`

+Which will build the app for Windows, Mac, and Linux.
+You can also specify a specific platform using the `-w`, `-m`, or `-l` flags.
+Unfortunately, unless you're on a Mac, you can't build for all three platforms at once, so using this command on Windows will only build for Windows and Linux.

+The results of this command will be placed in the `dist` folder in the root of the project.
+You can then run the executable file to launch the app.
+An installer will also be created for each platform.

+## Conclusion

+Electron is a great framework for creating cross-platform desktop applications.
+It allows developers to leverage their existing knowledge of web technologies to create desktop apps.
+It also lets you maintain one codebase for all platforms, and access the entire node.js ecosystem.
+Even if it has a somewhat controversial reputation among users, Electron is a useful tool for developers who want to create desktop apps without having to learn a new language or framework for every platform and is a great way to get started with desktop app development.